stallhoard/phasmo-wiki/docs/ghosts/Myling.md

 ## Hunting state
 - Completely silent if at the distance greater than 12m from the ghost
-- Quieter in general
+- Quieter in general because of the fade off

 ## Whispers
-- Every 15 - 30 seconds there is a 50% chance to get a ghost whisper
+- Produces paranormal sounds every `64 - 127` seconds